DethAriel/ng-recaptcha/.github/ISSUE_TEMPLATE.md

 <!--
 Un-comment and fill out the following section if you're submitting a bug (unless the cause is obvious).
 Try to come up with a reproduction example which demonstrates the bug you're reporting.
 This will make it easier to reproduce and fix the problem, which makes it more likely to get fixed.
-You can use this plunk as a starting point: https://plnkr.co/edit/JNVNl0WJl3bFuWtt2O9i?p=preview -->
+You can use this Stackblitz demo as a starting point: https://stackblitz.com/edit/ng-recaptcha-example -->

 <!--